lsst-dm/dmtn-121/index.rst

 To compare different runs, I first removed any sources that were flagged in any of them.
 Then I normalized the aperture fluxes by dividing by the PSF flux from the constant seeing run, and took the median from all of the unflagged sources.
 In the figure below I plot that normalized aperture flux as a function of aperture size for several of the simulations with different seeing ranges, and for both the CompareWarp and DCR coadd algorithm.
-In the case of constant seeing (the darkest solid and dashed lines) the aperture flux is very similar between the two algorithms.
-However, as the range of seeing in the input images increases, the additional smearing of the DCR image shows up as a gradual decrease in the measured flux in each aperture.

 .. figure:: /_static/Aperture_flux_comparison.png
    :name: fig-aperture_flux

    The fraction of the constant-seeing case PSF flux detected within each aperture for deep coadded images constructed with either DcrAssembleCoaddTask or CompareWarpAssembleCoaddTask, and for different ranges of seeing in the input images.

+In the case of constant seeing (the darkest solid and dashed lines) the aperture flux is very similar between the two algorithms.
+However, as the range of seeing in the input images increases, the additional smearing of the DCR image shows up as a gradual decrease in the measured flux in each aperture.
+The CompareWarp-built coadds, on the other hand, maintain a constant measured flux within a nine arcsecond aperture, and closely match the PSF flux at that point.
+This suggests that the ratio of the nine arcsecond aperture flux to the constant-seeing PSF flux is a good metric for the loss of flux due to varying PSF widths for the DCR coadds, and this value remains close to one for seeing ranges up to 0.60" - 0.88".
+Thus, as long as the PSF size of the worst seeing observation is no more than 50% greater than the size of the PSF of the best seeing observation, it should be appropriate to use DcrAssembleCoaddTask in its present form.

-Image difference residuals
+Image Difference Residuals
 --------------------------

 The motivation for creating the DCR model was to make better templates for image differencing, which I tested using the 24 science images from Table 3 above.

-Below, I've chosen a small region from one science image (visit 2010011 in Table 3 above), and compare the residual images using the two algorithms and three different ranges of seeing .
+In `Image Difference Residuals`_ below, I chose a small region from one science image (visit 2010011 in Table 3 above), and compare the residual images using the two algorithms and three different ranges of seeing.

-Reference the table via `Image difference residuals`_
+For observations like this one at airmasses above 1.2, the residuals are quite bad if the template is built without accounting for DCR, even in the constant seeing case.
+Thus, for these simulated images at least, the difference between the two types of template is much greater than the differences between any of the ranges of seeing of the input images, even for the case with the greatest variation in seeing.
+For image differencing, this suggests that the DCR-matched template should be used if there will be any moderate- to high-airmass observations, even if the seeing range of the input observations is highly variable.
+For a quantitative comparison of the two algorithms using science images with a wide range of airmasses, see `Image Difference Source Detection`_ below.

 .. list-table:: Image difference residuals
    :header-rows: 1